The Snowling Queen

 WILLOW: And with good time, for else, the clutch might die.

-WENDELL: ‘Tis good I’ve come, and tarried not anon,
+WENDELL: ‘Tis best I’ve come, and tarried not to long,

-Thou cannot chance it, sister mine, the clutch,
+Thou cannot chance it, O sister, the clutch,

-WILLOW: And what, O brother mine, of the fairies?
+WILLOW: Aye, then what, brother mine, of the fairies?

 They’re given to their tolls, and did they ask?